-During this crisis, we’ve been surveying customer success organizations and executive roundtables on a weekly basis, to better understand current trends, challenges and most importantly – initiatives and strategies that favorably impacted customer success managers’ ability to stay relevant and effective during the pandemic.
+During this crisis, we’ve been surveying customer success organizations and executive roundtables on a weekly basis, to better understand current trends, challenges, and most importantly – initiatives and strategies that favorably impacted customer success managers’ ability to stay relevant and effective during the pandemic.

-Leveraging our experience working with customer success teams during this crisis as well as our survey and research results we developed a simple infographic to offer a number of practical and easy ways you can augment your customer success strategy to better adjust to the new norm.
+Leveraging our experience working with customer success teams during this crisis as well as our survey and research results we developed a simple infographic to offer a number of practical and easy ways you can augment your customer success strategy to better adjust to the new norm:

 Set up a hotline for customer care.
-By answering customers queries quickly, customer success teams are able to offer an appropriate customer experience that fosters stronger partnership with clients at a time of crisis.
+By answering customer’s queries quickly, customer success teams are able to offer an appropriate customer experience that fosters stronger partnerships with clients at a time of crisis.
 Take the time to develop a communication plan on how to respond to customer cash relief asks, based on industry and size.
 Be agile!
 It’s important to get answers fast and develop your communication plan quickly versus getting it perfect.

-Develop customer surveys to capture stakeholders and clients feedback.
+Develop customer surveys to capture stakeholder’s and client’s feedback.
 Instead of sending out generic NPS surveys, consider leveraging customized customer surveys to surface customer feedback and relevant insights related to their current needs.
-Translate the survey responses into actionable ideas to develop customer success plays and solutions to effectively address the challenge-at-hand in a customer centric manner.
-Asking your customers for feedback now, will help demonstrate your organization’s commitment to taking care of your end users and decision makers during this crisis.
+Translate the survey responses into actionable ideas to develop customer success plays and solutions to effectively address the challenge-at-hand in a customer-centric manner.
+Asking your customers for feedback now will help demonstrate your organization’s commitment to taking care of your end-users and decision-makers during this crisis.

 Prioritize customers after adjusting your customer health score.
 In order to retain customers and continue to create opportunities with them, it is important to revisit your customer health score as a tool to prioritize customers during the crisis.
 Follow these steps to implement this approach:

-- Are end users able to use your solution(s) frequently during COVID-19?
+- Are end-users able to use your solution(s) frequently during COVID-19?

 - How much value can your product contribute to helping your customers deal better with the new reality?